Wusinho/tienda-licor/README.md

 | GET    | products   |   Get the products |
 | GET    | categories | Get the categories |
 | GET    | search     |     Get the search |

+There are 3 current endpoints that are currently working.

+For example in the local environment the BASEURL will be : http://localhost:3000/

+- Get BASE_URL+products, the request to this end point will give a response with all the products in the database
+- Get BASE_URL+categories, the request to this end point will give a response with all the categories from the product in the database.
+- Get BASE_URL+search, the request is a string with all the different search arguments you need ( name, price, discount or any category from the menu)

 ## **API Deployed At:**